omarreis/FiremonkeySensorFusion/README.md

 * Included patch to System.Android.Sensors.pas with DelphiWorlds Mosco by Dave Nottage.
 This fixes startup crash on Android 11/12.
 * For Android, uses DelphiWorlds sensor code (from KastriFree lib).
 Files with DW. prefix.
 * For iOS, using XCode 13.
 DelphiWorlds Mosco used to build the IPA.
-* This code is currently powers apps "*CamSextant*" and "*PlanetFun*"  Apple AppStore and Google Play.
+* This object currently powers apps "*CamSextant*" and "*PlanetFun*", available from AppStore and Google Play.
 Free.
 * Tags: #delphi #firemonkey #sensors #Sensorfusion #pascal

 # Implementation notes: